hansbuehler/cdxbasics/README.md

 You can specify a parent for relative path names:

+    from cdxbasics.subdir import SubDir
     subdir = SubDir("my_directory", "~")      # relative to home directory
     subdir2 = SubDir("my_directory", subdir)  # subdir2 is relative to `subdir`

 Change the extension to `bin`

+    from cdxbasics.subdir import SubDir
     subdir = SubDir("~/my_directory;*.bin")
     subdir = SubDir("~/my_directory", ext="bin")
     subdir = SubDir("my_directory", "~", ext="bin")

 You can turn off extension management by setting the extension to "":

+    from cdxbasics.subdir import SubDir
     subdir = SubDir("~/my_directory", ext="")

 You may specify the file format; in this case the extension will be automaticall set to `pck`, `jpck` or `json`, respectively.
 See discussion above about the relative merits of each format:

+    from cdxbasics.subdir import SubDir
     subdir = SubDir("~/my_directory", fmt=SubDir.PICKLE)
     subdir = SubDir("~/my_directory", fmt=SubDir.JSON_PICKLE)
     subdir = SubDir("~/my_directory", fmt=SubDir.JSON_PLAIN)

 You can also use the `()` operator to generate sub directories.
 This operator is overloaded: for a single argument, it creates a relative sub-directory:

+    from cdxbasics.subdir import SubDir
     parent = SubDir("~/parent")
     subdir = parent("subdir")                                # shares extension and format with parent subdir = parent("subdir", ext="bin", fmt=SubDir.PICKLE)  # change extension and format

 Be aware that when the operator `()` is called with two arguments, then it reads files; see below.